Early life of Marcus Aurelius: Heir to Antoninus Pius, 138–145

-Marcus Aurelius had much love and respect for his adoptive father.
+Marcus had much love and respect for his adoptive father.
 The tribute he gives Pius in the first book of the Meditations is the longest of any.
-He would have more influence on the young Marcus Aurelius than any other person.From my father: gentleness and unshaken resolution in judgments taken after full examination; no vainglory about external honours; love of work and perseverance; readiness to hear those who had anything to contribute to the public advantage; the desire to reward every man according to his desert without partiality; the experience that knew where to tighten the reign, where to relax.
+He would have more influence on the young Marcus than any other person.From my father: gentleness and unshaken resolution in judgments taken after full examination; no vainglory about external honours; love of work and perseverance; readiness to hear those who had anything to contribute to the public advantage; the desire to reward every man according to his desert without partiality; the experience that knew where to tighten the reign, where to relax.
 Prohibition of unnatural practices, social tact and permission to his suite not invariably to be present at his banquets nor to attend his progress from Rome, as a matter of obligation, and always to be found the same by those who had failed to attend him through engagements.
 Exact scrutiny in council and patience; not that he was avoiding investigation, satisfied with first impressions.
 An inclination to keep his friends, and nowhere fastidious or the victim of manias but his own master in everything, and his outward mien cheerful.
 His long foresight and ordering of the merest trifle without making scenes.
 The check-in his reign put upon organized applause and every form of lip-service; his unceasing watch over the needs of the empire and his stewardship of its resources; his patience under criticism by individuals of such conduct.
 No superstitious fear of divine powers nor with a man any courting of the public or obsequiousness or cultivation of popular favour, but temperance in all things and firmness; nowhere want of taste or search for novelty.Meditations 1.16, tr.
 Farquharson.

-As quaestor, Marcus Aurelius would have had little real administrative work to do.
+As quaestor, Marcus would have had little real administrative work to do.
 He would read imperial letters to the senate when Pius was absent and would do secretarial work for the senators.
 His duties as consul were more significant: one of two senior representatives of the senate, he would preside over meetings and take a major role in the body's administrative functions.
 He felt drowned in paperwork, and complained to his tutor, Fronto: "I am so out of breath from dictating nearly thirty letters".
 He was being "fitted for ruling the state", in the words of his biographer.
 He was required to make a speech to the assembled senators as well, making oratorical training essential for the job.